kenakofer/online-games/app/static/images/freeplay/dominion/instructions.md

 Curses: *10* for 2 players, *20* for 3, *30* for 4.

 Kingdom cards: Choose *10* of these decks however you like, and delete the unchosen ones.
-Th

 ## Gameplay